de aurelian | mart. 2, 2016 | Blog

 In British English the usual past form of fit is fitted, but you can also use fit in more informal English: Two years ago, these knickers fit me perfectly.
 In American English, the usual past form is fit, but you can also use fitted.

-Hello and A Happy New Year to you all!
-In this week’s post I’d like to look at the difference between clothes, clothing, and cloth, which may be confusing for some English learners.
+Hello!
+In this post I’d like to look at the difference between clothes, clothing, and cloth, which may be confusing for some English learners.

 Clothes is the usual word for things we wear: She’s got some beautiful clothes (NOT cloths).